 Mainly due to the recognition of the difference between tax and book basis of accounting for real estate transactions and other temporary differences.

-Pertains to the current year changes in pension liabilities as valued by the independent actuary.
+86% increase in pension liabilities Pertains to the current year changes in pension liabilities as valued by the independent actuary.